You can create custom

 Place a new S-Function Builder block in your model, and repeat the steps to build an S-function named CustomCANReceive.
 Use the same settings, except for input and output ports.
 The receive block output port uses the same bus name as the transmit function input.

 Build the receive function, and remove both S-Function Builder blocks from your model.
 At this point, you can use the files generated by the S-Function Builder as a set of templates, which you can further edit and compile with your own tools.
-Alternatively, you can use S-Function blocks to run your functions.
+Alternatively, you can use S-Function (Simulink) blocks to run your functions.

 Add two S-Function blocks to your model.
 Open each block, and set its Model Parameters S-function name field, so you have one each of CustomCANTransmit and CustomCANReceive.